 Most venues or caterers will have round cabaret tables and long rectangular tables for you to choose from.
 These are the standard but beautiful choice but you can also hire square or oval tables from many companies, which can bring an unexpected look to the space.

-My advice for linen is to go neutral so that you can bring in colour through other elements such as your crockery, glassware and floristry and stationery.
+My advice for the table cloth linen is to go neutral so that you can bring in colour through other elements such as your crockery, glassware and floristry, menus, place names and table numbers.

 However, if you have your heart set on coloured table linen then keeping it simple by matching it to the napkins gives a gorgeous, elegant look too.